What do you want to calculate?

 Cap Rate

-What Is Cap Rate (Capitalization Rate)?
+What Is Cap Rate?

 The capitalization rate — universally called cap rate — is the ratio of a property's annual Net Operating Income (NOI) to its current market value or purchase price, expressed as a percentage.
-It answers a single, powerful question: if I paid all cash, what annual return would this property generate?
+It answers the question: if I paid all cash, what annual return would this property generate?
 Because it excludes financing, cap rate lets investors compare a $200k duplex in Memphis against a $2M apartment building in Denver on a single, consistent scale.

 Cap rate is an unlevered, point-in-time income yield.
 It captures the property's operating performance today — not its appreciation potential, not your financing costs, and not future rent growth.
 That's both its strength and its limitation.
 Use it to quickly screen deals, anchor bid prices to market data, and benchmark against comparable sales.
 For a complete investment picture — especially if you're financing the deal — pair cap rate with Cash-on-Cash return, DSCR, and a multi-year discounted cash flow model.
-The best investors use cap rate as the starting filter, not the final answer.
+Many investors use cap rate as the starting filter, not the final answer.

 What's a Typical Cap Rate?